 Vermilion uses a variety of HSE performance measurements that provide timely information on the progress and current status of the strategies, processes and activities we use to manage risk and safety.
 These are reported internally on a real-time, monthly, quarterly and annual basis, with select metrics included in our sustainability reporting.

 We focus our efforts on the development of meaningful leading indicators that tell us how effective we are at identifying and reducing hazards in the workplace.
-Our leading indicators include activities such as contractor observations, site inspections, management and staff participation in safety meetings and site visits.
+Our leading indicators include activities such as contractor observations, site inspections, finding closeout, compliance/regulatory inspections, management and staff participation in safety meetings, and site visits.
 They also measure the development activities influencing safety performance and continuous improvement.

 However we realize that such lagging indicators are reactive in nature, can be a poor gauge of prevention, and sometimes may lead to falsely interpreting low injury rates as an absence of risks in the workplace.
 Because of the drawback associated with this type of metric, we prefer to concentrate our energy towards more proactive performance measures.

 We also analyze results from our staff HSE Perception Surveys, and audit and assessment reviews, to understand areas for further development.
 This feeds reviews and improvements to our HSE MS and our sustainability work.

 Our HSE KPIs are included in the calculation of our Corporate Performance Scorecards for:

 By including HSE as a metric in our scorecards, we ensure management continues to focus on HSE performance.
 As such, they directly impact all employee and executive compensation.